wely/DevCamp/HOL/node/arm-cd/README.md

     ![image](./media/image-008.png)

     This web app name needs to be globally unique, as it will be used for the https://***.azurewebsites.net DNS entry and cannot be the same as an existing webapp.
 Use `nodejsapptest` plus 4-5 random characters.

+    The webapp resource has stubbed in 3 instances of `APP_SERVICE_PLAN_NAME`.
+Replace this value with the `AppServicePlan` name value that you gave the App Service Plan earlier.

     ![image](./media/image-009.png)